 Downtown Parking Freeze

-The downtown parking freeze allows a maximum of 35,556 public parking spaces in commercial parking facilities in the downtown freeze area.
-As of December 31, 2013, there are no spaces in the parking freeze bank, which can be allocated to new facilities.
-The actual number of facilities and spaces fluctuates as old parking facilities close and new ones open.
-The APCC welcomes and encourages informal inquiries from owners and developers.
+In the downtown freeze area, the City allows a maximum of 35,556 public parking spaces in commercial parking facilities.
+As of December 31, 2013, there are no spaces in the parking freeze bank.
+The actual number of facilities and spaces changes as old parking facilities close and new ones open.
+We welcome and encourages informal inquiries from owners and developers.